 - Some of the best ice cream flavors are the easiest to make.
 For example, half and half, cream, sugar, and vanilla extract make an absolutely delicious ice cream you can enjoy as is or use as a base for other recipes.

 - Don’t be afraid to experiment with add-ins.
 Nuts, crushed cookies or candy bars, and pretzels are always a hit.
 But also try some fresh seasonal fresh fruit… or veggies!
 Just be sure to add the extras after churning to maintain texture and an even mix.

 - Be sure your ingredients are very well chilled before you start.
 Pre-freeze candies, fruits, and nuts for best results.
 The colder the ingredients, the faster your ice cream will set.

 - When the machine has finished churning, do your best to freeze your ice cream before serving it.
 A few hours is best; an hour will certainly make your creation seem more like ice cream and less like a milkshake.

 This recipe calls for homemade vanilla ice cream sandwich cookies, which are so worth the effort.
 We added just a hint of lemon which pairs nicely with the strawberries, while the buttermilk adds even more tang and an all-important tenderness.
-Be-careful not to over-bake the cookies because they must be soft.
+Be careful not to over-bake the cookies because they must be soft.
 Freezing hardens the cookies, so it’s essential the cookies are soft before they ever go near the freezer.

-If you only have time for the ready-in-five-minutes version of this recipe, buy pre-made lemon or sugar cookies and fill them with strawberry ice cream.
+If you only have time for the ready-in-five-minutes version of this recipe, buy a pre-made lemon or sugar cookies and fill them with strawberry ice cream.
 Or, you make your own custom sandwich entirely…double chocolate and raspberry, chocolate chip and peanut butter, or oatmeal raisin with butter pecan.